 You’ll probably have to prove that you live in the appropriate state, community, or school district before your student can sign up.

 It may be worthwhile to take highly-rated courses rather than classes that are local to your state, however you may find yourself paying quite a bit for these classes.

-Finally, if your student is able to learn well on their own through reading, you may want to let them self-study through AP preparation books.
+If your student is able to learn well on their own through reading however, you may want to let them self-study through AP preparation books.

 This can save you a lot compared to structured online courses, but there won’t be interaction or anyone to ask questions of.